-For 32-bit installations of MSL, use a CD.
 For 64-bit installations of MSL, use a DVD.

-- 1. Insert a CD or DVD into the CD/DVD-ROM drive of the maintenance PC. - Navigate to the stored .iso image and double-click the file.
-Your CD/DVD burner builds the software CD or DVD. - 3.
+- 1. Insert a DVD into the DVD-ROM drive of the maintenance PC. - 2.
+Navigate to the stored .iso image and double-click the file.
+Your DVD burner builds the software DVD. - 3.
 Label the discs and take them with you to the installation site.